-At the DICoN Lab, I work with magnetoencephalography (MEG), T1-weighted and T2-weighted structural MRI, and neuropsychological assessments of learning, memory, processing speed, language, and executive function.
-My most recent publication from the DICoN Lab is on working memory in young healthy adults, and I am currently working with task-based MEG data (specifically, a semantic judgement task) in adults ages 21-87.
-Next, I’m excited to start working on a project utilizing neuroimaging data and neuropsychological assessment in healthy adults and those diagnosed with Alzheimer’s disease or mild cognitive impairment (AD/MCI).
+At the DICoN Lab, I work with magnetoencephalography (MEG), T1-weighted and T2-weighted structural MRI, and neuropsychological assessments of learning, memory, attention, processing speed, language, and executive function.
+My publications have focused on task-based MEG (in particular, semantic processing and verbal working memory) and hippocampal subfield volumes in healthy aging.
+Currently, I’m working on extending these projects to Alzheimer’s disease and mild cognitive impairment (AD/MCI).

 In addition to analysing data and writing papers, I have had the opportunity to adminsiter full neuropsychological assessments, the Montreal Cognitive Assessment (MoCA), and the Mini-Mental State Examination (MMSE) for research purposes in healthy adults, those diagnosed with AD/MCI, those diagnosed with HIV, and substance users (specifically cannabis and methamphetamine).